Skip to the main content

 Time

-Technology to Implement/ Measure Progress
+Technology to Implement and Measure Progress

 To move a Portrait of a Graduate from poster into effective implementation requires shifts in educational practices and the incorporation of tools that can support students and educators with this meaningful implementation.
-Leveraging education technology tools like digital portfolios allows students to document and reflect on the competencies they’re developing while addressing the existing challenge that many schools and districts are facing concerning measurement and accountability.
+Leveraging education technology tools like digital portfolios allows students to document and reflect on the competencies they’re developing while addressing the existing challenges that many schools and districts are facing concerning measurement and accountability.
 Technology tools that provide reporting and analytics and help school and district leaders monitor progress toward a wide range of competencies and provide real-time insights into student development.

 Looking for a way to document and report on Portrait of a Graduate competencies?
-Download Your K-12 Guide to Choosing a Digital Portfolio Platform
+Download Your K-12 Guide to Choosing a Digital Portfolio Platform.

 Try these next...